grain-lang/grain-language-server/editor-extensions/vscode/README.md

-# LSP client for Grain
+# VSCode extension for Grain

-LSP client for VSCode for https://github.com/grain-lang
+The VSCode extension for the [Grain programming language](https://github.com/grain-lang/grain).

+**Requires:** vscode 1.67+

 ## Functionality

-This Language Server Protocol client works for grain files.
-It has the following language features:
+This LSP Protocol client provides the the following language features for grain (`.gr`) files:

 - Show compilation warnings and errors
 - Code lenses